-Preparing and enjoying morning snack are essential activities in your child's school day.
-In addition to providing nourishment for the body, food also nourishes the senses as well as the soul.
+Preparing and enjoying morning snacks are essential activities in your child's school day.
+In addition to providing nourishment for the body, food also nourishes the senses and soul.
 Wholesome foods provide a myriad of flavors, colors, textures, and aromas unlike processed and artificially flavored foods.
 The senses are further nourished with a beautifully set table, a verse of thanks, quiet conversation, and a peaceful mood.
 In this warm space, a child can assimilate the social and nutritional value of snack time.

 The teachers make every effort to offer the children nutritiously rich foods prepared with organic ingredients.
-Our snacks are relatively simple and although they may be unfamiliar in the beginning, they soon become old favorites.
+Our snacks are simple and although they may be unfamiliar in the beginning, they soon become old favorites.
 In the case of foods that may be unfamiliar, a small amount is served to all, and the children are encouraged to try a taste.
 We recognize that some children may have allergies, special diets, or sensory issues.
 If so, please speak to your child's teacher.
-It is only necessary to send in a supply of special snacks if your child is unable to share in the class snack.
+It is only necessary to send in special snacks if your child cannot share in the class snack.

-Please be advised that we may have children in our classes who have serious peanut allergies.
-For this reason, we are a peanut-free program.
+Please be advised that we may have children in our classes and School who have serious peanut allergies.
+For this reason, we are a peanut-free School.

-Morning snack is often prepared with the children's help.
+Morning snacks are often prepared with the children's help.
 Each class follows a weekly snack rhythm.
-For example, Monday may be a rice day and Tuesday may follow with porridge.
+For example, Monday may be rice day and Tuesday may follow with porridge.
 Children look forward to the daily preparation activities: grinding grain, kneading dough, peeling, and chopping vegetables or fruit.

 It is essential that children have breakfast before coming to School.
-Please make sure that your child is up early enough to eat an unhurried, wholesome, and nutritious breakfast at home.
 A warm, protein rich and/or whole grain meal without sugars is filling and sustaining.